TwoRavens/Common/README.md

     }, content)
 ```

+Creates a header bar at the top of the screen
+The TwoRavens logo and about text must be passed in
+Resizes automatically for mobile formatting

 ## JSONSchema
 Generic component that constructs menus that mutate an instance of a JSON schema
 There are a number of features in the JSON schema spec that aren't supported... but this is a good start